2012 United States House of Representatives elections in Georgia: District 8

-Republican incumbent Austin Scott, who was first elected to represent Georgia's 8th congressional district in 2010, is running unopposed in the primary as well as the general election.
+Republican incumbent Austin Scott, who was first elected to represent Georgia's 8th congressional district in 2010, ran unopposed in the primary as well as the general election.
 In redistricting, most of Macon—the heart of the 8th and its predecessors for over a century—was shifted to the neighboring 2nd, thereby making the 8th district more favorable to Republicans, which prompted The Hill to rank Scott at fifth in its list of house members most helped by redistricting.